eosnetworkfoundation/docs/docs/60_protocol-guides/20_transactions_protocol.md

 ## 1.2.
 Smart Contracts

-In EOSIO, smart contracts consist of a set of actions, usually grouped by functionality, and a set of type definitions which those actions depend on.
+In Antelope, smart contracts consist of a set of actions, usually grouped by functionality, and a set of type definitions which those actions depend on.
 Therefore, actions specify and define the actual behaviors of the contract.
 Several actions are implemented in the standard Antelope contracts for account creation, producer voting, token operations, etc. Application developers can extend, replace, or disable this functionality altogether by creating custom actions within their own smart contracts and applications.
 Transactions, on the other hand, are typically created at the application level.
 Smart contracts are agnostic to them.

 ### 1.2.1.
 Implementation